UK Jet Fuel & Road Fuel — 2026 Three-Scenario Forecast

 Scenario 3: Broader retail crack

-Forecast model · GEF supply-chain analysis · observed Mar–Jun from IATA Jet Fuel Monitor, ACI Europe estimates, DfT operational reporting, Cirium flight data · scenarios are illustrative, not guarantees · model built around the Goldman Sachs May 6 EU jet-fuel inventory projection and refreshed June 3 after the US-Iran kinetic exchange global-energy-flow.com · June 23, 2026
+Forecast model · GEF supply-chain analysis · observed Mar–Jul 1 from IATA Jet Fuel Monitor, ACI Europe estimates, DfT operational reporting, Cirium flight data; Jul 1–Aug 16 estimated (no fresher confirmed print) · scenarios are illustrative, not guarantees · rebuilt Aug 16 as Iran/Oman edge closer on Hormuz routes amid continued vessel attacks (threshold-breach stays the base case)global-energy-flow.com · July 21, 2026

 Reading the chart.
-The solid blue line is the observed UK aggregate jet-fuel days-of-cover from March 1 — when the Strait of Hormuz closure first began propagating through European refining margins — through today.
-Cover has drifted from roughly 32 days at the start of March to about 24 days by June 3, hovering just above the IEA's 23-day operational threshold (the red horizontal line).
-The three dashed paths bracket what happens between now and year-end: green if the workarounds that have held so far continue holding (Scenario 1), amber if Goldman Sachs's May 6 projection of a UK threshold breach materializes during the August demand peak (Scenario 2), or red if the underlying Hormuz crisis extends and aviation stress spreads to retail road fuel (Scenario 3).
-The "today" line marks where the modelled paths begin diverging from the observed line.
+The solid blue line is the observed UK aggregate jet-fuel days-of-cover from March 1 -- when the Strait of Hormuz closure first began propagating through European refining margins -- through July 1, the last confirmed IATA/DfT print.
+Cover drifted from roughly 32 days at the start of March to about 23-24 days by mid-June, briefly rebuilding to ~26.5 days by July 1 -- still above the IEA's 23-day operational threshold (the red horizontal line).
+The dashed/lighter continuation from Jul 1 to Aug 16 is an estimate, not a confirmed print, holding broadly flat around 24-24.5 days given no evidence of dramatic change either way.
+Green if a genuine, lasting stand-down takes hold (Scenario 1, a minority path); amber if brief pauses keep breaking into fresh kinetic events without a decisive move either way (Scenario 2, the base case); or red if a further major kinetic shock cracks aviation supply chains, spreading to UK retail road fuel (Scenario 3, a widened tail).
+The "today" line marks where the modelled paths begin diverging from the observed/estimated line.

 UK factorWhy the UK is different from the EU forecast.
-The EU forecast on this site tracks aggregate petrol and diesel availability as a percentage of normal supply — appropriate because the EU's stress is currently broad and road-fuel-led (Slovenia rationing, Hungary price cap, PCK Schwedt feedstock cut).
+The EU forecast on this site tracks aggregate petrol and diesel availability as a percentage of normal supply -- appropriate because the EU's stress is currently broad and road-fuel-led (Germany's PCK Schwedt feedstock cut among others, though Schwedt has since found a partial Poland-routed workaround).
 The UK's stress is narrower and aviation-led.
-UK retail road fuel has held throughout the crisis — Transport Secretary Heidi Alexander has said publicly there are "no immediate supply issues" — but the UK aviation system is the European market analysts have flagged as most likely to break first.
-The chart shape and the scenarios are therefore different: the IEA's 23-day jet-fuel threshold is the central reference, the bracketing question is whether it breaches this summer, and the road-fuel dimension only becomes relevant in the worst scenario.
-UK Day +N — the count of days past Ryanair CEO Michael O'Leary's May 4 cliff edge — is the operational counter on the parent page; as of today (Jun 23, 2026) it stands at Day +50.
-The longer Day +N grows without operational breach, the more credibility the network-holds base case accumulates.
+UK retail road fuel has held throughout the crisis -- Transport Secretary Heidi Alexander has said publicly there are "no immediate supply issues" -- but the UK aviation system remains the European market analysts have flagged as most likely to break first, and the base case (Scenario 2) keeps that break as the modelled central path, not a tail risk.
+UK Day +N -- the count of days past Ryanair CEO Michael O'Leary's May 4 cliff edge -- is the operational counter on the parent page.
+A growing Day +N does not straightforwardly signal accumulating credibility for the network-holds case -- the underlying Hormuz/Bab el-Mandeb political situation, not the absence of an aviation-specific breach, is what will move this forecast next.
+This week's turn -- Trump's deferred-strike announcement and Iran's "final stages" Oman-talks claim -- is genuinely the most significant diplomatic signal of the cycle, but GEF treats it the same as every prior claimed development: seriously, but not confirmed until it shows up physically.

 MethodThis is a scenario forecast, not a prediction.
-The observed Mar–Jun line is built from IATA Jet Fuel Monitor weekly prints, ACI Europe stock estimates, DfT operational reporting of schedule cancellations, and Cirium airport-level cancellation data.
-The Jun–Dec branches are illustrative model paths, not guarantees; the real outcome will depend on the pace of any US-Iran diplomatic settlement, whether Iran follows through on its Bab el-Mandeb extension threat, whether Russia pre-empts the EU's June 17 short-term pipeline gas ban, August weather (a hot August lifts jet demand further), and refinery uptime in the North Atlantic basin.
-Built around the Goldman Sachs May 6 jet-fuel inventory projection identifying the UK as the European market most at risk of a June threshold breach, with the operational data through June 3 layered on top.
-Sources: IEA Oil Market Report (May 2026), IATA Jet Fuel Monitor (weekly, latest Jun 1 at $141.64/bbl global average), ACI Europe letter to EU Transport Commissioner Apr 9, Goldman Sachs May 6 note, UK Department for Transport schedule analysis, Cirium UK cancellations dataset, Transport & Tour World May 12, NewsHub UK aviation coverage, UK government slot-rule consultation May 2.
+The observed Mar-Jul 1 line is built from IATA Jet Fuel Monitor weekly prints, ACI Europe stock estimates, DfT operational reporting of schedule cancellations, and Cirium airport-level cancellation data; the Jul 1-21 extension is an inference from the deteriorating political situation and stalled Hormuz recovery, not a fresh print of the underlying metric itself, and is labelled as such throughout this page.
+The Jul 21-Dec branches are illustrative model paths, rebuilt on this date to reflect the MoU's collapse and the Houthi Saudi-embargo declaration; the real outcome will depend on whether the mediator-proposed ceasefire genuinely holds, whether the Houthi embargo converts to an actual shipping strike, August weather (a hot August lifts jet demand further), and refinery uptime in the North Atlantic basin.
+Sources: IEA Oil Market Report (May 2026), IATA Jet Fuel Monitor (weekly, last confirmed print wk ending Jul 13 at $127.06/bbl; this week's Jul 20 print not yet posted as of this rebuild), ACI Europe letter to EU Transport Commissioner Apr 9, UK Department for Transport schedule analysis (through Jun 14, no fresher cancellation data found), Cirium UK cancellations dataset, Reuters/AP/Al Jazeera (MoU suspension, Jordan strike, ceasefire proposal, Houthi embargo reporting, Jul 17-20), GEF's own AIS chokepoint audit (6 frames, Fri night-Tue AM).
 Per-pin detail and the live UK aviation watchlist at global-energy-flow.com/shortages/united-kingdom/.